 WordPress for Nonprofits: 7 Reasons Why It Is the Right Choice

 WordPress is one of the most popular content management systems online.
 This is especially true for nonprofit and charitable agencies.
 The popularity of WordPress for nonprofits has not come about by chance.
-The website platform that powers nearly 40% of the world’s websites can be used for any type of charity site, and it is simple to use.
+The website platform that powers nearly 40% of the world’s websites is for any type of charity site, and it is simple to use.

 Of course, there are other content management systems that you could use for your nonprofit website.
 But few, if any, of the alternatives will offer you the same flexibility as WordPress.
 Flexibility is only one of the reasons why WordPress is the first choice for so many nonprofits.